himeno-sun-lab/AMED/content/en/posts/Seminar/index.md

 title: A seminar on data processing and utilising held in RIKEN Wako Campus
 date: 2024-11-21

-summary: Dr. Sun and Dr. Tokuda, along with other researchers from, hosted a workshop with Dr. GU in RIKEN Center for Brain Science on the Wako campus.
+summary: Dr. Sun and Dr. Tokuda, along with other researchers from Juntendo Univ., hosted a workshop with Dr. GU in RIKEN Center for Brain Science on the Wako campus.

 tags: ['Seminars']